Pesticide formulation

 The biological activity of a pesticide, be it chemical or biological in nature, is determined by its active ingredient (AI - also called the active substance).
-Pesticide products very rarely consist of pure technical material.
-The AI is usually formulated with other materials and this is the product as sold, but it may be further diluted in use.
-Formulations improves the properties of a chemical for handling, storage, application and may substantially influence effectiveness and safety.
+Pesticide products very rarely consist of the pure active ingredient.
+The AI is usually formulated with other materials (adjuvents and co-formulants) and this is the product as sold, but it may be further diluted in use.
+Formulations improve the properties of a chemical for handling, storage, application and may substantially influence effectiveness and safety.

-Formulation terminology follows a 2-letter convention: (e.g. GR: granules) listed by CropLife International (formerly GIFAP then GCPF) in the Catalogue of Pesticide Formulation Types (Monograph 2); see: download page.
-Some manufacturers do not follow these industry standards, which can cause confusion for users.
+Formulation types are categorised into two-letter international formulation codes: (e.g. GR: granules), which must be used when registering a new pesticide product.
+Croplife maintains this list, which in the 7th update (2017) contains 65 formulation codes and 29 codes which are no longer used.

 Water-miscible formulations

 By far the most frequently used products are formulations for mixing with water then applying as sprays.